adaros92/data-blog/content/post5.rst

 Are These Modeling Techniques Used In Practice?
 ###############################################
 It depends.
-I have found that interviewers for data engineering positions focus a lot on star schema modeling but I have not actual come across true star schemas that often on the job.
+I have found that interviewers for data engineering positions focus a lot on star schema modeling but I have not actually come across true star schemas that often on the job.
 I have seen relics of star schemas with dim tables here and there but it always seems like people just abandon the approach and data tend to merge together into a set of core tables combining both dims and facts.